The Complexities And Challenges of Cloud Environments

 - DevSecOps and security teams need to manage numerous technologies

 - Each with its specific nuanced configuration and multiple connections to yet another multiple other applications and platforms

 - Not to mention integration and management of existing, “legacy”, security measures like HSM or Key Management Systems

 - Which in turn, due to lack of design compatibility, continue to exist in both on-premises as well as cloud-based deployments.

 Using Kindite each of the relevant applications integrates seamlessly (with no code changes) to a unified, cross-platform and cloud-agnostic solution.
-Kindite supports all popular data-sources like: AWS RedShift, AWS Athena, Apache Hive, Apache Hadoop, Apache Spark, PostgreSQL, MongoDB, Cassandra, MySQL, OracleDB, SQL Server and more.
+Kindite supports all popular data-sources like: AWS RedShift, AWS Athena, Apache Hive, Apache Hadoop, Apache Spark, PostgreSQL, Cassandra, MySQL, OracleDB, SQL Server and more.